opencaesar/oml-tutorials/tutorial-2.md

 Let us now develop a query that extracts the requirements on components presenting interfaces.

-9. Creat the file `src/sparql/requirements.sparql` and copy the following SPARQL code as its content.
+9. Create the file `src/sparql/requirements.sparql` and copy the following SPARQL code as its content.

 ```scala
 PREFIX base:        <http://example.com/tutorial2/vocabulary/base#>